k0001/hs-foreign-emscripten/README.md

 Emscripten is a C compiler that generates JavaScript code using its conventions, different from GHCJS's, for receiving CCALLs.
-It also has a memory HEAP separate from the one GHCJS code uses.
+It also has a memory heap separate from the one GHCJS code uses.

 `ghcjs-ccall-emscripten` is a set of tools for generating the `h$foo` definition automatically, based on the expected CCALL type and the Emscripted-compiled C